Canop/lazy-regex/README.md

 ### What's the licence ?

 It's MIT.
-But you're also free to just copy the macro in your code if it's simpler, no attribution is needed.
+No attribution is needed.